impressto/collabrio/docs/spec-document.md

 ### User Stories

+#### Core Collaboration
-- 📖 As a user, I want to be able to start a new session so that I can share the link with one or more other users
+- 📖 **As a user**, I want to start a new session so that I can share the link with one or more other users
+  - **Acceptance Criteria:**
+    - ✅ New session creates unique URL with hash
+    - ✅ Session ID visible in interface
+    - ✅ Multiple users can join same session
-- 📖 As a user, I want to be able to click a "share" button and get a QR code in a modal that I can scan with a phone.
+- 📖 **As a user**, I want to click a "share" button and get a QR code in a modal that I can scan with a phone
+  - **Acceptance Criteria:**
+    - ✅ Share button opens modal with QR code
+    - ✅ QR code contains full session URL
+    - ✅ Link is copyable to clipboard
+- 📖 **As a user**, I want to type text and see it appear instantly on other users' screens
+  - **Acceptance Criteria:**
+    - ✅ Real-time text synchronization works
+    - ✅ No significant delay between typing and appearing
+    - ✅ Cursor position preserved during updates

+#### Network Resilience
-- 📖 As a user, when webRTC is blocks, for example on a mobile network, I want to be able to fallback to using we websocket server to communicate and share files between clients
+- 📖 **As a user**, when WebRTC is blocked (e.g., on mobile networks), I want to fallback to WebSocket communication
+  - **Acceptance Criteria:**
+    - ✅ WebSocket connection established as primary method
+    - 🔄 WebRTC P2P connection (planned enhancement)
+    - 🔄 Automatic fallback detection (planned)

+#### File Sharing (Planned)
+- 📖 **As a user**, I want to drag and drop files to share them with other session participants
+  - **Acceptance Criteria:**
+    - 🔄 Drag-and-drop interface
+    - 🔄 File transfer via WebRTC or WebSocket
+    - 🔄 File download for recipients

 ### Features